 - o greater emphasis on interoperability

 - o increased coordination over e-health standardisation

-- o ensuring privacy
+- ensuring privacy

-- o security and safety
+- security and safety

 - o how to leverage on the fast evolving ICT

 - o governance.

-2.3.5.4.
+2.5.4.
 Energy

 Efficient, reliable energy transmission and distribution are the foundations of secure energy supply.
 The increasing usage of renewable energy leads to distributed energy suppliers, which generate energy unsteadily and may inject the generated energy into the power grid at all of its layers.
 Decentralized power generation and improved grid stability are major drivers in the energy sector.